-It is the job of the provincial government to improve access to health and coordinating support for people with an intellectual and developmental disability and must act immediately to do so.
+The provincial government is responsible for improving access to health and coordinating support for people with intellectual and developmental disability and must act immediately to do so.

 Maximum Impact Priorities

 - Develop and sufficiently fund the development and implementation of a healthcare strategy to adequately respond to the health needs of people with intellectual and developmental disabilities, and that includes adequate data collection. - Allocate an annual targeted amount for recruitment and retention in health to strengthen the Health Services for Community Living program to ensure equitable access to community nursing supports and to respond to ongoing population growth. - Provide reliable access to primary care that ensures continuity of health care. - Create a provincial oversight structure to provide leadership to support the implementation of the healthcare strategy and related services. - Develop regional health strategies that respond to the unique needs of rural and remote areas of the province.